KeithLaker/KeithLaker.github.io/Workshops/adb-loading-using-sql/loading-movie-sales-data/loading-movie-sales-data.md

 ## STEP 2 - Creating A New Table

 1. Below is the script to help you create the sales fact table, **"MOVIE\_SALES\_FACT"**.
-Simply copy and paste this code into your SQL Worksheet (**NOTE** the first column in the CREATE TABLE definition includes a NOT NULL clause which ensures that each row we load has an order number.
-There is more on this concept in the lab covering data integrity):
+Simply copy and paste this code into your SQL Worksheet.

+    **NOTE**: The first column in the CREATE TABLE definition includes a NOT NULL clause which ensures that each row we load has an order number.
+There is more on this concept in the lab covering data integrity

+    *For copy/pasting, be sure to click the convenient __Copy__ button in the upper right corner of the following code snippet, and all subsequent code snippets*:

     ```